Adopted: January 29, 2017; Amended January 28, 2018

 ARTICLE V. Ad Hoc Committees.

+Section 1.
+Duration.
 The Local will have Ad Hoc Committees, which will exist for a limited and explicit duration.
-Ad Hoc Committees may be established by a bare majority vote of full members at a Regular Meeting of the Local, and they must contain a minimum of three members.
+Ad Hoc Committees may be established by a 2/3 vote of the Steering Committee or by a bare majority vote of full members at a Regular Meeting of the Local, and they must contain a minimum of three members.

-Chairs of Ad Hoc Committees will keep the Executive Committee and the Regular Meetings of the Local informed on the activities of the committee.
+Section 2.
+Duties.
+Chairs of Ad Hoc Committees will keep the Steering Committee and the Regular Meetings of the Local informed on the activities of the committee.

 ARTICLE VI.
 Delegates to National, Regional, and State Bodies.